cambridge-collection/dl-loading-ui/README.md

     Select configure the path to src/main/resources/saml/samlKeystore.jks

 You then need to update the application properties saml section to point to your Keycloak client.

+### Create a test user

+You them need to go into keycloak and add a user to test with.
+To do this select Manage -> Users -> Add User.